 Please arrive at the special assistance desk within the main terminal no later than two hours before your flight.
 Our Special Assistance provider, Swissport, will help you through the check-in process and onward through the security search area.

-Once you are in the departure lounge you can relax in our dedicated special assistance seating area before boarding your flight.
-Specialist equipment will be used to help your board your flight which may involve a few minutes wait while the equipment is being set up.
+When your flight is ready for boarding, specialist equipment will be used to help your board your flight which may involve a few minutes wait while the equipment is being set up.
 Once onboard your aircraft, your airline will provide assistance.

-Facilities for the blind and partially sighted
+Facilities for the hard of hearing, blind and partially sighted

 Southampton Airport has an Access Partnership with Guide Dogs.
 Passenger services staff receive regular specialist training from Guide Dogs to help them support people with visual impairments.
 The airport is listed on Guide Dogs’ website as an ‘Open for Business’ partner acknowledging the airport’s efforts in making the airport more accessible for people with visual impairments.